vxnuaj/Learning-Arc/neural-networks/regularization/01-regularization.md

 Mechanistically works the same as L2, but instead takes the absolute value of the magnitude of weights, rather than squaring it.

 $\hat{\phi} = argmin_{\phi}[\sum_{i = 1}^I l_i[x_i, y_i] + \lambda|\sum_j \phi_j|]$

+> *is the gradient of l1 regularization the signed weights or the signed magnitude?*